valzi/hylia/src/pages/capital.md

 ### Utility Treasure

 * Human-sized fixture (resembles a shower) with indentations for feet in the floor and head in the wall.
 Many pencil-sized holes.
-If a character stands on the indentations, mechanical arms perform one of the following operations:
+If a character stands on the indentations, mechanical arms perform one of the following operations (1d6):

   1. Electrical malfunction - shocks anyone within 5' for 1d8.
   2. Implants AI in brain, alongside recipient's mind